pawaters/dating-app/README.md

 You can check it deployed here: http://ec2-13-48-249-22.eu-north-1.compute.amazonaws.com/

+I recommend using one of our 500 generated users: Nestor4.
+Password is: Matcha1!
-I recommend going to signup, creating your own user, with a profile pic, some interests.
+Or you can create your own user by going to signup, creating your own user, with a profile pic, some interests, so you can get matched.

 **Instructions for Installation on local**
 Prep: Please make sure you have [Docker](https://www.docker.com/) running on your machine (or install if needed, use init_docker.sh script if not working)